Treasure Trove Law in Scotland

 - in buildings

-The Crown does not always exercise its claim, but all objects found should be reported to the Treasure Trove Unit, local museum or us, so that a decision can be made.
-A receipt will be issued for all objects handed in.
-A leaflet on Treasure Trove in Scotland (pdf 1859kb) is available for download.
+The Crown does not always exercise its claim, but all objects found must be reported through the Treasure Trove Unit for the King's and Lord Treasurer's Remembrancer (who act on the Crown's behalf) so that a decision can be made.

 Treasure hunters are reminded that unauthorised disturbance of sites and monuments may lead to prosecution under the Ancient Monuments Acts.